mpv-player/mpv/DOCS/man/options.rst

     Choosing anything other than ``no`` will make the subtitle color depend on the video color space, and it's for example in theory not possible to reuse a subtitle script with another video file.
-The ``--sub-ass-style-override`` option doesn't affect how this option is interpreted.
+The ``--sub-ass-override`` option doesn't affect how this option is interpreted.

 ``--stretch-dvd-subs=<yes|no>``